spencertipping/xv/xv-x64.h.md

 x86-64 instructions.
 It assumes that the instruction stream is being interpreted in 64-bit mode, not 32-bit compatibility mode.

+TODO: A lot of stuff in this file has Linux dependencies, not just x64.
+This separation should be reflected in the code at some point.

 ```h
 #ifndef XV_X64_H
 #define XV_X64_H